BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `legacy mode` reverts the internal pose manipulation technique to the way it was prior to version 0.3.0
 - `[translational_filter]` and `[rotational_filter]`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
   The key `vertical_factor` is applied to translational filter strength in vertical/heave direction only (Note that the filter strength is multiplied by the factor and the resulting product of strength * vertical_factor is clamped internally between 0.0 and 1.0).
+- `[input_stabilizer]`: [input stabilizer](#input-stabilizer) introduces temporal supersampling for reference tracker input data and (optionally) applies a butterworth/biquad low pass filter before handing over the values to the regular transalational and rotational filter stage.
+  - `enabled` - turn stabilizer functionality on/off.
+Can also be toggled in-game with the correspopnding keyboard shortcut
+  - `strength` - increases/decreases the attenuation of the low pass filter in the stabilizerr stage, value range from 0.0 to 1.0.
+  - `roll`, `pitch`, `yaw`, `surge`, `sway`, `heave` factors are applied to strength value for specific dof respectively
 - `[pose_modifier]`: you can use the [pose modifier](#pose-modifier) to increase or decrease the compensation effect for different degrees of freedom
-  - `apply` - turn pose modifier on/off.
-Can also be toggled in-game with the correspopnding keyboard shorcut
+  - `enabled` - turn pose modifier on/off.
+Can also be toggled in-game with the correspopnding keyboard shortcut
   - the other values are the factors that are to be applied to the corresponding degree of freedom, if the pose modifier is activated
 - `[cache]`: you can modify the cache used for reverting the motion corrected pose on frame submission:
   - `use_eye_cache` - choose between calculating eye poses (0 = default) or use cached eye poses (1, was default up until version 0.1.4).
 Either one might work better with some games or hmds if you encounter jitter with mc activated.
 You can also modify this setting (and subsequently save it to config file) during runtime with the corresponding shortcut below.